MYTE21/myte21/README.md

 <h3 align = "center"><b>Machine Learning Enthusiast</h3>

 <!-- About Me  -->
 I’m a **Machine Learning Enthusiast** and Full Stack Developer who is passionate about exploring data, implementing models and performing mathematical and statistical analysis.
 I completed my B.Sc. in **Software Engineering** from Shahjalal University of Science and Technology.
 I enjoy reading fiction books and travelling.

+* Currently, learning `Deep Learning` and `TensorFlow`
+*

 <!-- Top 3 Selected Projects -->